A Professional Pet Care Service

 Aside from that, I provide in-your-home nail clips which is becoming an invaluable service to my older clients who are no longer are able to drive or have pets that are uncomfortable with going to the animal hospital for a nail clip.
 They no longer have to put their pets through the stress of travel.
 I also take into account those of which may be on a fixed income.
 No pet should not receive care due to their owners financial situation.

 Presently, I have 3 rescue cats that I care for, 1 of which is a diabetic.
 He has been diabetic for 7 years now and doesn't require insulin most of the time.
 Luckily, we have him stable and in remission.
 I am also now working with a client and her diabetic cat in hopes of remission.
-Update: that cat is in remission and has been for over a month.
+Update: that cat is in remission and has been for almost a year.
 See below.

 A Proud Accomplishment

 As mentioned above, my cat is in diabetic remission.
 He has been in remission for 7 years now.
 I have recently been successful at achieving diabetic remission in the clients cat that I was working with, mentioned above as well.
 It is my pleasure to be able to give that client peace of mind in regards to her cat.
 It took 3 months to get him off insulin and we had to modified his diet as well.
 In the beginning, he was prescribed 2 units of insulin which is a lot to start.
 After about 1 month, we were able to reduce his insulin in half.
 Then he experienced a few days of sickness and was not able to have insulin.
 I monitored his glucose closely over those days and it remained normal.
-He hasn't had insulin in 3 weeks now.
+He hasn't had insulin in almost a year now.
 She can now have me come regularly to check his glucose just to make sure that everything is still okay.
 She no longer needs to worry as much as what she did 8 months earlier.
 This is a picture of her beautiful cat, Zeppelin

 My Baby Bunny, Grasshopper